micelifrc/BattleForXeruna/README.md

 This is a game I am fully developing, as a solo developer, despite my lack of experience both in game design, and especially in graphics.
 The game is developed using Unity, with C#.
 The images and animations are creted with Blender.
 I am currently very inexperienced in all of them.

+The models of the game were realized using Blender.
+The soundtrack was realized using BoscaCeoil.